 Paragon Honda picked up right where it left off last year, selling more certified pre-owned Honda vehicles than any other Honda dealership in the world for the second consecutive year.
 Sister store Paragon Acura joined in on the success, leading in certified pre-owned Acura sales for 2012.

-Read more details about the campaign here.
+Read more here.